Skip to content

 Grease interceptors are larger.
 As a result, grease interceptors can hold more grease and require cleaning less often.
 Typically, grease interceptors should be cleaned once every three months.

 Businesses that have a grease trap or grease interceptor on the premises should be aware of the ¼ rule.
 The ¼ rule provides a good estimate on when to clean on out the grease trap or grease interceptor.
-When the trap has filled to ¼ of its size, the grease should be pumped out.
-This rule applies no matter if a month or three months have passed.
+When the trap has filled to ¼ of its size, the grease should be pumped out according to the maintenance schedule created by your grease management company

 Kitchens with a high volume of flow, such as more than 50 gallons per minute, will have a grease interceptor.
 Large-scale establishments install grease interceptors, as they are fully equipped to handle the extensive grease flows through the drains.